-Let’s be crystal clear: Everything I say below applies only to the unnecessary and unearned breaking of character—e.g., laughing out of bad habit, out of discomfort, out of laziness, out of a misunderstanding of what you’re there to do, etc. If you laugh because you simply can’t help it, because you’re so invested in the scene that your character finds something funny … well, lucky you!
+Everything I say below applies only to the unnecessary and unearned breaking of character.
+I’m talking about laughing out of bad habits, out of onstage discomfort, out of laziness, etc. If you laugh because you simply can’t help it, well, lucky you!
 That’s the Improv Nirvana we’re all seeking!
 (And don’t forget to channel that laughter through your character as best you can!)

-But much of the time—nay, most of the time these days—breaking is fake and cheap.
-And the laughs that breaking solicits are lies.
-It’s true: some laughs are lies.
-More on that later.
-First, I want to know why do we break so much?
-Here are a few reasons I can figure:
+But much of the time—nay, most of the time these days—breaking character is fake and cheap.
+Those laughs which breaking characters solicits are lies.
+Some laughs are lies.

 1. Improvisers Aren’t Trained Actors

-In my experience, this one is true a vast majority of the time.
-If the improviser has had any acting training, it was back in high school or college, lo those many years ago.
-This might be less true in NYC or LA, where you find more … ambitious folk, but here in Austin many, many improvisers have very little theater training at all, ever.
+In my experience, this is super true.
+If an improviser has had any theater training, it was back in high school or college, lo, those many years ago.
+This might be less true in NYC or LA, where you find more career-motivated improvisers, but here in Austin most improvisers don’t have any recent training (other than improv).

-Sure, a lot of acting education is ambiguous impractical bullshit, but there are plenty of things it can offer an improviser.
+Sure, plenty of acting education is ambiguous and impractical for the casual improviser, but there are plenty of things it can offer.
 For starters, it can make you act better.
-For example,it’s not enough to think “I’m playing a sad guy.”
-It’s not enough to say “things a sad guy would say.”
-If you want the audience to believe you, you have to act, you have to make it obvious.
+For example,it’s not enough to think to yourself, “I’m playing a sad guy.”
+It’s not enough to say things a sad guy would say.
+If you want the audience to believe you, you have to act.
+You have to make it obvious.

-The reasons people get into improv are myriad, but I suspect many of them gravitate toward improv more than, say, Toastmasters, because they like to say funny things around their friends.
+The reasons people get into improv are myriad, but I suspect many of them choose improv because they like to say funny things around their friends.
 As such, too many scenes are: two people facing each other and doing a bit.
 Great!
-That’s funny.
-But unless you’re the funniest and quickest man on Planet Earth, you’re going to falter eventually.
+That can be very funny!
+But unless you’re the funniest and quickest man on earth, you’ll eventually falter.

 2. Some Improvisers Don’t Care (The Same Way You Do)

-But there are plenty of improvisers who don’t care, or who can’t care, about improv the way I do.
+There are plenty of improvisers who don’t care, or who can’t care, about improv the way I do.
 They treat it casually, both on and offstage.
-And sometimes I find myself onstage with them—sometimes in a troupe or a show with them—and I have a couple of options: (a) try to make them care about it to the degree and in the same manner that I do, or (b) don’t worry about it.
+And sometimes I find myself onstage with these take-it-or-leave-it folks, and I have a couple of options: (a) make them care about it to the degree and in the same manner that I do, or (b) don’t worry about it and just improvise.

 Life is too short to spend it collaborating with people who don’t give a shit.
 Give me the Motivated Weirdo over the Aimless Natural any day.
-These improvisers who don’t care, who see improv as a part-time fancy or a neat little bauble?
-They aren’t necessarily wrong to be lackadaisical—but my retort would be: Why not invest in it a bit more?
+These improvisers who don’t care, who see improv as a part-time fancy or a neat bauble?
+That’s perfectly fine, but my retort might be: Why not invest in it a bit more?
 My retort would be: Stop being so ironic all the time.
 My retort would be: It’s more fun to take fun seriously.

-One piece of evidence that I’m no longer completely awestruck by the footlights: Silence doesn’t terrify me.
-I think this also dovetails nicely with #1 above: trained actors tend to understand better the rhythms of a scene and don’t mistake a silent audience for an unengaged one.
+One piece of evidence that I’m no longer completely awestruck by the footlights: Silence doesn’t terrify me like it used to.
+I think this also dovetails nicely with #1 above: trained actors tend to understand better the rhythms of a scene and don’t mistake a silent audience for a disengaged one.

-Young improvisers, especially eager little honchos like me, find a silent audience to be a terrifying void.
-And so we try, with varying degrees of insanity, to fill the silence with laughter.
+Young improvisers, especially eager little honchos like me, can find a silent audience to be a terrifying void, a black hole.
+So we try, with varying degrees of insanity, to fill the silence with laughter.
 We mug, we make jokes, we steal references from Saturday Night Live, we go blue, we fall back on some facial expression we know always earns a chuckle or two.
 We abandon truth in favor of shtick, trade listening for vaudevillian antics.
-Either this, or we clam up (never my particular curse).

 It sounds like mumbo jumbo if you’ve never experienced it.
-But one night you’ll be in a show, and you’ll come onstage, and the lights will be too bright as usual, and you’ll look into the eyes of your scene partner, and it’ll be The Matrix.
+But one night you’ll be in a show, and you’ll come onstage, and the lights will be too bright (as usual!), and you’ll look into the eyes of your scene partner, and it’ll be The Matrix.
 Ones and zeroes.
 You’ll see two moves ahead.
 When you arrive at this place — and by the way, getting there for the first time doesn’t mean you’ll get there every time — you’ll understand: Silence is OK, and you don’t need to break just to hear a cheap laugh.

-Laughs in an improv show could generally be divided into either (a) earned laughs, or (b) tension-break laughs.
-The difference is pretty straightforward: An earned laugh is any laugh spurred by something in the scene or game, within its context or reality.
+Laughs at an improv show could be classified as either (a) earned laughs, or (b) tension-breaking laughs.
+The difference is pretty straightforward: An earned laugh is any laugh spurred by something in the scene or game within its context or reality.
 It can be a joke, a pun, a look, a movement, a song, a dance, anything at all.
 Something is funny, which then makes you laugh.

 Here’s a pretty obvious metaphor.
 The audience in live theater is not unlike the audience at a NASCAR race: always aware, however dimly or subconsciously, that a crash could take place, that things could go disastrously awry.
 Generally, a theater audience wants to be drawn into a make-believe world.
 They want the tension of a committed, well-acted, believable scene.

 And if one of the improvisers breaks after building that tension over the course of a scene or a show, the audience is going to laugh out of mere self-preservation, the way a pressure valve keeps you from over-inflating your tires.
 But those laughs aren’t the deep-down laughs of recognition — and I maintain that laughs of recognition are some of the most beautiful creations in the human universe.
-Tension-breaking laughs are often laughs of deflation (and often politeness), of a stark reminder that this is NOT in fact an igloo on the planet Neptune but merely some bearded white guys on a stage making shit up.
+Tension-breaking laughs are often laughs of deflation (and often politeness), of a stark reminder that this is not, in fact, an igloo on the planet Neptune but merely some bearded white guys on a stage making shit up.

-Because many improvisers are craven narcissists — I’m made to understand some of them even launch their own blogs on the internet —laughs are our currency.
-We crave them like oxygen.
-And we’re so anxious to get them that we don’t notice (or much care) the providence of the laugh, just that is is.
+Plenty of improvisers are craven narcissists — I’m made to understand some of them even launch their own blogs on the internet — and thus, laughs are our currency.
+We crave them like cheesecake bites dipped in chocolate.
+We’re so anxious to get them that we don’t notice (or much care) the providence of the laugh, just that it’s a laugh.
 It is enough for us, at least early in our improv careers, to have laughter exist no matter whence it came.

 And so, let’s not forget that…